The Journey: From Spec-Kit to SpecFact

 # See what will be imported (safe - no changes)

-specfact import from-bridge --adapter speckit --repo ./my-speckit-project --dry-run
+specfact code import from-bridge --adapter speckit --repo ./my-speckit-project --dry-run

 Expected Output: